Posted: March 31, 2008, 5 a.m. EDT

 If you suspect your guinea pig has a skin problem, contact an exotics veterinarian immediately for a diagnosis and treatment.

 Guinea pigs can develop sore hocks from living on a wire-only cage bottom.
 Their hind legs become red and swollen on the bottoms, and they lose some of their hair.
 If the problem is bad enough, the guinea pig may not want to move around because of the pain.
-If you suspect that your guinea pig is foot sore, take it to the vet right away.
-The vet may give you antibiotic ointment to put on its legs, and will suggest that you change your cage flooring.
+If you suspect that your guinea pig is foot sore, take him to the vet right away.
+The vet may give you antibiotic ointment to put on his legs, and will suggest that you change your cage flooring.

 To prevent hock sores, provide your guinea pig with solid flooring.
 If your small pet lives in an outdoor hutch, make sure at least 1/3 of the cage floor is solid to offer relief from the wire.

 Guinea pigs can develop heatstroke easily in hot weather, especially if left in a car or in direct sunlight.
 Signs of heatstroke include laying in a stretched out posture, panting, rapid breathing and drooling.
-If your guinea pig is overheated, get it out of the hot environment and put a cold, wet towel around its body.
+If your guinea pig is overheated, get him out of the hot environment and put a cold, wet towel around his body.
 You can also try bathing your guinea pig in cool water (not cold).
 Take your small pet to a veterinarian immediately.

 To prevent heatstroke, keep your guinea pig’s cage out of direct sunlight.
 Situate the cage away from radiators and other heat sources.
 Never leave your guinea pig in the car on warm days.